-- \\ Based on the latest effective PG&E rate schedule approved by the PUC - a.
-Bonds: - b.
-Faithful Performance Bond: 100% of Off-site and On-site Improvements - c.
-Labor & Material Bond: 100% of Off-site and On-site Improvement - d.
-On-site Grading Bond: 100% of site improvements. - e. -The fees described above are imposed based upon the current fee schedule adopted by the City Council.
+- a.
+Faithful Performance Bond: 100% of Off-site and On-site Improvements - b.
+Labor & Material Bond: 100% of Off-site and On-site Improvement - c.
+On-site Grading Bond: 100% of site improvements.

+The fees described above are imposed based upon the current fee schedule adopted by the City Council.
 However, the fees imposed herein may be modified at the time of recordation of a final map or issuance of a building permit in the event of said change or changes, the fees changed at that time will reflect the then current fee schedule.